HwWobbe/WipHww/README.md

   - deepen folder nesting to increase the area available for source
     - progress is stalled but needed, so what to do ??
       - list competing activities that affect the priority of this
+        - one issue may be that I predominantly plan for T and neglect R, Q, S.
+          - perhaps the new enconding of week08 will help?
   - extend the use of smaller files
     - this should not be a problem given common usage practices
     - review the qStartNotes